IronFox/Subnautica-Archon/README.md

 (Then pick a folder that is not in the clone directory.
 This will be called [build] from here)

 ## Plugin/Subnautica Echelon Project Dependencies and Building
+If you do not want to jump through all the hoops necessary to build this project, the compiled dll has now been added to the repo.
+So this step can be skipped if necessary.
+Otherwise read on:

 The plugin needs the following DLLs to be referenced in the ArchonPlugin project:
 - [build]\Subnautica Archon_Data\Managed\ArchonScripts.dll
 - [Subnautica]\BepInEx\core\0Harmony.dll